3dreamengine/3DreamEngine/index.md

 `format ("rgba16f")` LÖVE pixel format.

 `enabled` features:
-* deferred uses a G-Buffer and draws light as a posteffect.
-Large overhead, small light-performance.
-Future unclear.
-Might get removed.
 * post effects are effects like exposure, bloom, ... which are unwanted for temporary results (e.g. reflections)
 * msaa is slower but more beatiful (consider hardware limit), fxaa is faster but blurry.
 Dont use both.
 * refractions simulate refractions for objects in the alpha pass and ior ~= 1.0